Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

 ![Screenshot of Envoy RBAC network ranges for Level 4](./images/envoy-rbac-networks-level4.png)

-A service fronts this setup as a load-balanced endpoint.
+A service fronts this setup as a load balanced endpoint.

 ![Screenshot of Envoy load balancer service for Level 4](./images/envoy-loadbalancer-service.png)